itk-dev/drupal-11-template/README.md

 - Override Taskfile.yml

 ### Finish

-Replace {PROJECT-NAME} placeholder in this README.md and CHANGELOG.md
+- Replace {PROJECT-NAME} placeholder in this README.md and CHANGELOG.md
+- Change header of this document to H1

 ### ---- After building a project delete this line and all above ----

-# Readme for {PROJECT-NAME}
+## Readme for {PROJECT-NAME}

 ## Build assets